8.0

 BHUTI

 Stepping a few doors down from the hotel, you’ll find three garden rooms which host a number of curated wellness classes led by bhuti.
-The company was founded by Samantha Trinder, daughter to the Bingham’s owner Ruth; a seemingly formidable Kenyan woman who came across to the UK to train as a nurse back in the ’60s, before eventually working her way into banking, then hospitality.
+The company was founded by Sama Trinder, daughter to the Bingham’s owner Ruth; a seemingly formidable Kenyan woman who came across to the UK to train as a nurse back in the ’60s, before eventually working her way into banking, then hospitality.

 While the gardens rooms can be hired for private functions, bhuti transform the space into a twinkly, serene studio to offer yoga, meditation, pilates and fitness classes for both hotel guest and Joe Public.
 Best of all, they’ve also decked out the garden with an idyllic igloo (yes, you heard that right) for yoga and aromatherapy workshops.